ronin4a/casinoworld/readme.md

 UPDATES
 - updated baccarat games and objects so an initial game is dealt and scored
+- added 3rd card rules; initial tests reveal bugs

 TODO
 * complete HoldEm Class:
   - maybe use turn deal_holdem as a decorator

 * baccarat
-  - add additional rules for 3rd card
+  - fix bugs for 3rd card
   - incorporate finalized scoring + clearing of table
   - reshuffle + redeal mechanics
 * other games (ostensibly, should be easy, if classes were designed well...)